AimotoRyosuke/freemarket_sample_63/README.md

 |assets|integer|default: 0|

 ### Association
-- has_one :address
+- has_one :address, dependent: destroy
-- belongs_to :credit
+- has_one :credit, dependent: destroy
 - has_many :comments
 - has_many :likes
 - has_many :ratings
-- has_many :notices
+- has_many :notices, dependent: destroy
-- has_many :todos
+- has_many :todos, dependent: destroy
 - has_many :items

 ## address table